Skip to main content

 AI compliance consulting (lawyer)Included (Andreas Nörr)Not part of the product

-Contract modelService & maintenance contract, cloud on the customer’s sideLicence contract, 1-year minimum
+Contract modelService & maintenance contract, cloud on the customer’s sideAnnual licensing, minimum 1-year term (see provider)

 The decisive differences in detail